nkr38/nkr38.github.io/README.md

 # nkr38.github.io
-Code for my portfolio website
+Code for my portfolio website to showcase engineering projects and code.